ProLambda/Times-default-theme/README.md

 # Times-default-theme
-default theme and JS for times
+Default theme and JS for Times
+Please put dist into static folder completely